ncsulsj/Robust_Summarization/README.md

 Our model is fine-tuned for various summarization tasks:
 1. **Topic-based Text Retrieval and Summarization**: Capable of identifying the relevancy of retrieval text to a user-defined topic (not only the topic but also the subtopic. i.e. ChatGPT application in Finance is not relevant with ChatGPT introduction or application in Education)
 2. **Direct Text Summarization**: Offers summarization on user-provided texts without external text retrieval.
-3. **Enhanced Summarization with Supplementary Text**: Identifies and integrates relevant supplementary texts with the original content for comprehensive summarization.
+3. **Enhanced Summarization with Supplementary Text**: Identifies and integrates relevant supplementary texts with the original content for comprehensive summarization (also takes care of the case of different subtopic).
+It also can identify information conflict between them.
 4. **Multi-document Summarization**: Efficiently summarizes multiple documents, filtering out irrelevant content for coherent summaries.

 ## Example Inference